What music do dogs love? Here’s what experts recommend you play for your pet

 The study also found that the effect of habituation — acclimation to a new stimulus, like a certain genre of music — on dogs may be reduced by increasing the variety of music.
 In other words, if your dog seems stressed by a certain type of music, you might want to play a mixture of different genres, says Dr. Ochoa, making sure to include the type of music you want your dog to like throughout.
 Then, slowly increase the number of times that specific type of music is played in the mix until your dog is okay with it.

-Dr. Ochoa adds that she has personally seen the positive benefit of certain types of music on dogs.
-“Genres such as reggae and soft rock usually have a slower tempo, which some dogs may find more relaxing,” she says.
+Li-ran Bukovza, found of PuppyTip, a dog advice website, has personally seen the positive benefit of certain types of music on dogs.
+“Genres such as reggae and soft rock usually have a slower tempo, which some dogs may find more relaxing,” he says.
 “This also explains why songs with more beats per minute — like hard rock, heavy metal, or anything with a heavy bass or too many digital noises — tend to cause more excitement or anxiety.”

 She suggests playing classical music to relax your dog if they’re anxious, having separation anxiety, or need to sleep.
 If you need to drown out loud noises like construction or fireworks, however, reggae or classic rock may work better since they tend to have louder bass in their songs.
-Dr. Ochoa adds that music types can be used interchangeably, as long as the music you choose is louder than the noise you’re trying to drown out.
+Dr. Ochoa agrees with Bukovza, adding that music types can be used interchangeably, as long as the music you choose is louder than the noise you’re trying to drown out.

 Dan Schachner, Animal Planet’s Puppy Bowl referee, who also fosters dogs regularly, tells Mic that he experiences the study’s findings in his day-to-day life.
 “I’m also an unapologetic fan of yacht rock, which falls squarely in the realm of soft rock, and can report with certainty that, yes, the pooches love Air Supply,” he says.